SAP-archive/btp-kyma-deploy/README.md

 2. Open Mac terminal and make sure you are in the kyma_ml_example directory (since we will run all the commands from there).

 3. Make sure Docker is installed and Docker Desktop is running.
-You should be able to see the Docker version with the following command: docker -v.
+You should be able to see the Docker version with the following command: `docker -v`

-4. Build a Docker image with this command: docker build -t kyma-ml-example .
+4. Build a Docker image with this command: `docker build -t kyma-ml-example .`
 - Please notice there is a dot at the end of the command.

 5. Run command `docker images` to make sure the image is already in the repository.